 The UK rail industry is currently undergoing extensive development.
 From the high-profile projects of HS2 and Crossrail to the electrification of numerous railway lines across the country, now is the perfect time for you to start your career in rail.

 The British railway industry offers a diverse range of employment opportunities.
 Operational workers ensure that the rail network runs smoothly and safely.
-Including jobs such as track maintenance operatives, and electricians etc.
+Including jobs such as train drivers, track maintenance operatives, and electricians etc.

 If interested, first step would be registering with us as an agency, arranging an appointment to come into the office or popping down to one of our many recruitment drives.
 As an agency our compliance requirements are.